 There are many different kinds of specialized running packs available these days and the options are always expanding.
 As trail running continues to grow in popularity, it’s only natural for boundaries to be pushed.
 Various sports are being hybridized (imagine the intersection of running and mountaineering), and gear evolution continues alongside the evolution of the sports.

 For example, some packs are made specifically for running in the mountains, like the Ultimate Direction Mountain Vest that has storage for an ice axe, while others are made for running long distances along with overnight stays in the backcountry, such as the Six Moon Designs Flight 30.
 Some of these backpacks deserve their own categories because they are no longer in the realm of “just a running pack.”
-They are neither a running vest, nor a traditional backpack – they are hybrids and can cross over between running packs/vests and more traditional backpacking packs.Editor's note: If you’re thinking about buying gear that we’ve reviewed or recommend on SectionHiker, you can help support us in the process.
-Just click on any of the seller links above, and if you make a purchase, we may (but not always) receive a small percentage of the transaction.
-The cost of the product is the same to you but this helps us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
-Thanks and we appreciate your support!
+They are neither a running vest, nor a traditional backpack – they are hybrids and can cross over between running packs/vests and more traditional backpacking packs.SectionHiker is reader-supported.
+We independently research, test, and rate the best products.
+We only make money if you purchase a product through our affiliate links.
+Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.